pei-huang/pei-huang.github.io/_pages/about.md

   - /about.html
 ---

-# This site is still under construction!
+# This site is under construction!

 I am a Researcher at [ZEW](https://www.zew.de/en/) — Leibniz Centre for European Economic Research in Mannheim, Germany.
 I am passionate about finding policy solutions for a sustainable future using empirical and modeling methodologies.
 My current research aims to address emerging topics in energy transitions, environmental economics and justice, deep decarbonization, climate change policy, and local air pollution across various geographic locations.